 - Each page must have a URL: Each page on the web app must have a URL and take care that all the URLs must be unique.

-- Push Notifications- A tester should test push notification by considering that they do not try to be overly aggressive.
+- Push Notifications- A tester should test push notifications by considering that they do not try to be overly aggressive.
 Also, they should be asking for permissions to the user.

 Automation tools which can be used for testing PWAs